Wolodmr/iovote/docs_backup/future.md

+<div class="pdf-header"></div>

 # Future Plans

-The *Vote Cast* project is designed to be an efficient and user-friendly voting platform.
+The *ioVote* project is designed to be an efficient and user-friendly voting platform.
 While the current version includes essential voting and result management features, there are several potential enhancements planned for future development.

 ## 1. Planned Enhancements